 Who Employs Psychologists?

-- Almost 21 percent were employed in health care, primarily in offices of mental health practitioners, physicians, outpatient mental health and substance abuse centers, and private hospitals.
+- Around 20 percent were employed in health care, primarily in offices of mental health practitioners, physicians, outpatient mental health and substance abuse centers, and private hospitals.

-- Educational institutions also employed a substantial number of psychologists in positions other than teaching, such as counseling, testing, research and administration.
+- Educational institutions employed 29 percent of psychologists in positions other than teaching, such as counseling, testing, research, and administration.

 - After several years of experience, some psychologists--usually those with doctoral degrees--enter private practice or set up private research or consulting firms.